snac-cooperative/snac-openrefine-extension/README.md

 More complete instructions for installing OpenRefine Extensions can be found in the [official documentation](https://docs.openrefine.org/manual/installing/#installing-extensions).

 To install this extension,
-1. Download the extension from the latest release (snac-openrefine.zip)
+1. Download the extension from the latest release (snac-openrefine-4.3.1.zip)
-2. Create a directory for `snac` in OpenRefine's extensions directory.
-You may have to create the `extensions` directory if it does not already exist in your workspace (see below)
+2. Extract the zip contents into OpenRefine's extensions directory.
+You may have to create the `extensions` directory if it does not already exist in your workspace (see below).
+If you already have the snac extension, you whould delete the original before unzipping.
-2. Extract the zip contents into the `snac` directory in OpenRefine's extensions directory.
 3. Start (or restart) OpenRefine.

 ### Finding Workspace directory